-Brown earth: These ABC soils develop mainly over lime-poor, but base-rich rocks such as granite, gneiss, greywacke, clay shale and clayey sandstone.
+Brown earth: These ABC soils mainly develop over lime-poor, but base-rich rocks such as granite, gneiss, greywacke, clay shale and clayey sandstone.
 The formation took place under humid climatic conditions from humus-rich topsoils on lime-poor silicate rock (Rankern) with deciduous and Mischwaldbestockung.
-The brown coloration in the B horizon is caused by iron oxides, which are formed during the chemical weathering of iron-containing silicates.
+The brown coloration in the B-horizon is caused by iron oxides, which are formed during the chemical weathering of iron-containing silicates.
 The acids released by the tree roots contributed greatly to the deep weathering of the B horizon.
 Limestone content, content of stones and water balance of brown earths can vary greatly.
-Depending on its nature, this can be an excellent soil for viticulture.
+Depending on the condition, this can be an excellent soil for viticulture.

 Parabraun earth differs from the brown earth in that clay particles have been transferred from upper to deeper layers.
 This is a process that occurs in soil acidification.
-By lime solution putty lime structures disappear, so that the liberated clay particles are washed away with the leachate into deeper soil layers.
+By lime solution lumpy lime structures disappear, so that the liberated clay particles are washed away with the leachate into deeper soil layers.
 Parabraunerden originated mostly from Pararendzinen.
 Parabraun and brown earth are the most widespread soils in humid Europe.
-Loam and Loess-Parabraunerden are among the most fertile soils.
+Loam and loess Parabraunerden count among the most fertile soils.

 Buntsandstein : Colored, mostly red sandstone with partly clayey floods.
 The Buntsandstein originated from the erosion debris of mountains of the Erdaltertums.
-It was deposited in a dry semi-desert climate in a large basin (Germanic Basin) in the middle of today's Europe and later overlaid by sedimentary rocks such as the Jurassic Lime or by fly-lice.
+It was deposited in a dry semi-desert climate in a large basin (Germanic basin) in the middle of present-day Europe and later overlaid by sedimentary rocks such as the Jurassic limestone or by fly-lice.

 Iron: See below Terra Rossa and below at Rotliegendes.

-Feldspar: Complex silicate compounds of white and reddish minerals, which are involved in about 60% of the composition of the earth's crust.
+Feldspar: Complex silicate compounds of white and reddish minerals, which account for about 60% of the composition of the earth's crust.
 These contain iron, potassium, calcium and sodium.
 There are the three main groups potassium feldspar (adular, sanidine), soda lime feldspar (albite, pericline, anorthite) and microlin.
 Weathering creates base-rich clay minerals that can release mineral-bound ions as nutrients to the vine.
 Feldspar is one of the three main components of granite and gneiss - see below.

-Flintstone: The gray to black-colored rock (flint, silex) of the finely crystalline quartz species chalcedony with splintery-shell-like fracture has a white, porous surface structure.
+Flintstone: The gray to black-colored rock (flint, silex) of the finely crystalline quartz type chalcedony with splinter-shell-like fracture has a white, porous surface structure.
 It comes from siliceous sea creatures (diatoms, radiolarians = marine plankton - see also under diatomaceous ).
 This soil gives typical wines with a taste of flint such as the French Pouilly-Fumé,

 fluviatil: Removed from running water or deposited - the result is an alluvion or alluvium soil (alluvial soil); see above.